 What is Tenant Experience?

 What is the best competitive advantage for any business?
 To know what customers desire and to be able to react promptly to their needs.
-That is why it is more and more important in the real estate world to focus on customers, in this case on tenants, and create an unforgettable vivid environment—a complete experience.
-Read our two-part article about steps how to create an amazing tenant experience part 1 and part 2.
-There is no single correct answer for the question of “what is tenant experience,” so we would like to present to you our understanding of the term.
-From our CEO Lukas Balik:
+That is why, it is more and more important in the real estate world to focus on customers, in this case on tenants, and create a complete experience.

 Technology is increasingly becoming the focal point of modern buildings.
-It is an invisible network that helps people navigate in their space, interact with systems like access control and air conditioning, and communicate with other people, new faces and neighboring services.
-Today, tenant experience platforms serve as a central point to which other tools and features are connected.
+Today, digital tenant experience platforms serve as a central point to which other tools and features are connected.
+It forms an invisible network that helps people navigate in their space, interact with smart building features and communicate with other people, new faces and neighboring services.
 It's no surprise that 92% of CRE professionals plan to maintain or increase their tenant experience tech investments, according to Deloitte's 2020 commercial real estate outlook.
 Yet, according to that same report from 2021, only 33% agree or somewhat agree that their companies have the skills and resources to operate a digitally transformed business.

 Most respondents (56%) believe the pandemic has uncovered shortcomings in their company's digital capabilities.
 According to the survey, many companies plan to accelerate digital transformation, yet only 40% of respondents said their company has a defined digital roadmap.